peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

+* <code>java.lang.NumberFormatException</code> - The string is empty or in an invalid format.

 ### FromRadixSubstring
     public static EInteger FromRadixSubstring​(java.lang.String str, int radix, int index, int endIndex) Converts a portion of a string to an arbitrary-precision integer in a given